 - Selecting the appropriate CRM system

-Here are the top 11 challenges you’ll likely encounter while choosing, deploying, and using a CRM day-to-day and strategies to help you mitigate them.
+Here are the top 14 challenges you’ll likely encounter while choosing, deploying, and using a CRM day-to-day and strategies to help you mitigate them.

-1. Promoting end-user adoption
+2. Promoting end-user adoption

 While 91% of companies with 10+ employees use a CRM, a survey of 1,000 sales professionals by SugarCRM shows that 52% of sales leaders report that their CRM costs them opportunities; 50% of companies surveyed couldn’t access customer data across marketing, sales, and service, while 48% of decision-makers said their CRM didn’t meet their needs and gave them an insufficient, outdated view of their customers.

-Against that backdrop, it’s no wonder why you might be facing resistance from your salespeople about picking up yet another CRM.
+The problems show up in daily work.
+Sellers skip logging deals, leave contact information blank, and work around the CRM instead of in it.
+You may wonder why you might be facing resistance from your salespeople about picking up yet another CRM.

 If you’re serious about accelerating your sales, you must enable your users with a CRM adoption strategy.
 You can enable your sellers to use your CRM efficiently by: